 We obtained an understanding of the process over the calcualtion of the policy administration fee income and assessed the design and implementation of the relevant controls identified within.

-We assessed the accounting policies regarding revenue recognition for compliance with the relevant financial reporting framework.
+We assessed the accounting policies regarding revenue recognition for compliance with the

 We re-calculated the fee income for a sample of policies using rates as set out in the product technical specifications or communications provided to the policyholder.